-An ‘Innovation Gap’ occurs when the belief in the importance of food innovation for future success is present within an organisation or brand, but that same organisation or brand is not satisfied with their current level of innovation.
+What is an Innovation Gap?
+An ‘Innovation Gap’ occurs when the belief in the importance of food innovation for future success is present within an organisation or brand.
+But that same organisation or brand is not satisfied with their current level of innovation.

-Food innovation is essential in our modern society where such a fast-paced world and consumer decision-making process means that brands need to keep up or risk being left behind and out of the coveted top-of-mind position for consumers.
+Food innovation is essential in our modern society, in such a fast-paced world.
+And consumer decision-making process means that brands need to keep up or risk out of the coveted top-of-mind position for consumers.

-I see the primary objective for closing the food innovation gap as investigating ways of addressing the ever-increasing demands for more safe, nutritious and affordable food to satisfy a growing population.
+I see the primary objective for closing the food innovation gap as investigating ways of addressing the ever-increasing consumer demands.
+This includes more safe, nutritious and affordable food to satisfy a growing population.
 The challenge here is in achieving this while using less land, not contributing to more waste and also aiming to reduce our environmental impact.

 Now that we understand more about what the food innovation gap is, how do we go about closing it?

-Firstly, it is good practice to carry out processes that will allow you to understand where you are currently at with your innovation activities in comparison to the rest of the market, for example, and also define what you would like your innovation processes to look like.
+Firstly, it is good practice to carry out processes that will allow you to understand where you are currently at with your innovation activities in comparison to the rest of the market.
+And also define what you would like your innovation processes to look like.

 A food innovation workshop can be helpful here for helping you to generate more ideas and put them into action.
 It will help you clarify what you want to achieve with innovation, and understand the specific issues that can prevent you from implementing innovative strategies.

-The food industry is moving from a more traditional ‘introverted’ approach and closed-door culture to a more collaborative and extroverted mindset in the last few years, something which has been enhanced by the occurrence of the pandemic.
+The food industry is moving from a more traditional ‘introverted’ approach and closed-door culture to a more collaborative and extroverted mindset.
 This new mindset will hopefully allow for more open innovation to take place within food industry brands and organisations.

-An open innovation culture can positively impact and encourage the people within a company, all the way from employees to C-level, to be curious, open-minded and always on the lookout for new ideas and ways of working.
+An open innovation culture can positively impact and encourage the people within a company, from employees to C-level, to be curious, open-minded and always on the lookout for new ideas.
 A good way to incorporate this is to usually work with a top-down approach, but encourage bottom-up input along the way.